 We are a mainline Protestant denomination (similar to Methodists and Presbyterians) with more than 4,000,000 members in the United States.
 We believe that Jesus Christ is the Son of God.
 We believe the Bible is God’s word.
 We celebrate communion weekly, and each local church is autonomously governed (no one “higher up” tells us what to do – except God!).
 For more information on the denomination, you can visit elca.org

 Our church, founded in 1962, has grown into a healthy and vibrant congregation.
 We currently have more than 900 active members and regular attendees.
 Our 9:45 a.m. worship service averages around 160 people in person with about 100 joining us online, and our Wednesday 6:20pm worship service usually has about 50 in attendance.

-Sunday at 9:45 a.m. worship is traditional with familiar hymns, piano and organ accompaniment, and usually features either an adult choir or bell choir, and the fourth Sunday of every month is our contemporary worship service which is led by our praise band and includes more contemporary music.
+Sundays at 9:45 a.m. in the Sanctuary and online.
+Traditional with familiar hymns, piano and organ accompaniment, except the fourth Sunday of every month which is our contemporary worship service led by our praise band.